This article was last updated by Digital Trends computing editor Luke Larsen on 9/18/2020.

 Why we picked the Acer Predator Triton 500:

-G-Sync might kill battery life, but when it comes to smooth gameplay, it’s a must-have for many gamers.
+G-Sync might kill battery life, but when it comes to smooth gameplay, it’s a beloved feature for many PC gamers.
 The Predator Triton 500 is a fantastic gaming laptop that just happens to include Nvidia’s important display technology.

-Starting with a Core i7-9750H and Nvidia GeForce RTX 2060 Max-Q GPU and topping out with an RTX 2080 Max-Q upgrade, the Triton 500 can stand toe to toe with many of the other laptops on this list for significantly less cash.
-A 144Hz screen, comfy keyboard, and plethora of connection options only serve to sweeten the deal.
-The Triton 500’s design packs it all into a frame only slightly larger than a MacBook Pro 15 or Dell XPS 15.
+It comes with a Intel Core i7-10750H and up to an Nvidia GeForce RTX 2060 Max-Q GPU and topping out with an RTX 2080 Super Max-Q upgrade, the Triton 500 can stand toe to toe with many of the other laptops on this list for significantly less cash.
+As if G-Sync wasn’t enough, the Triton 500 also ships with up to a 300Hz refresh rate.

 There are some caveats.
 The Triton 500 doesn’t look like a standard gaming laptop, but it also lacks the eye-catching build of other thin and light gaming laptops like the Razer Blade 15.
 Like its aesthetics, the Triton 500’s battery performance is also underwhelming.
 But if you’re looking for the best gaming bang for your buck with a G-Sync screen, it’s hard to do better than this.